netsec-ethz/scion-tutorials/content/scion_tricks/updating_scion.md

 Hunk #1 FAILED at 40.
 Hunk #2 FAILED at 57.
 2 out of 2 hunks FAILED -- saving rejects to file c/lib/scion/checksum_bench.c.rej

 ```

+If the patch fails to apply, ensure you check out a clean version of the `scionlab` branch and patch from there.

 ### Rebuild SCION